Another Day (Roy Harper song): Lyrics

 The lyrics seem to be from the point of view of a man who has a momentary reencounter with a former lover.
 The song details his feelings of regret and lost opportunities.
 Midway through the track, Harper's lyrics seem to switch from the point of view of the man to that of the woman, beginning with the line "I loved you a long time ago".
 The closing lyrics revert to the man's point of view and are tinged with finality, and include lines such as "then across the room, inside a tomb, a chance is waxed and waned".

-Harber said that the song was about "a split second" while introducing the song during a 1972 concert.
+Harper said that the song was about "a split second" while introducing the song during a 1972 concert.
 The bitter sweet lyrics are written from the point of view of a man looking back with regret upon a missed chance at romance.
 He views his former girlfriend, who he has met again, with both wonder and reticence and is left with feelings of regret and powerlessness.
 She wishes that they could both step back in time and seems to wants him to make a move, but he can't.
 He wants to reconnect but hesitates: "And at the door we can't say more than just another day, and without a sound I turn around and walk away."